 This section is included if this is a qualitative study.
 It explains your interest in the topic and any bias you bring to the study.
-Including it is also an accepted strategy for validation of your research.
-Although it is a highly personal part of your research, any facts should be backed up with citations.
-Suggested minimum length is 1 to 1 1⁄2 pages.
+Including it is also an accepted strategy for validation of your study.
+Although is a highly personal part of your research any facts should be backed up with citations.
+The suggested minimum length is 1 to 1 1⁄2 pages.